(x) Provisions, Contingent Liabilities and Contingent Assets

 Foreign currency risk:

 Foreign currency risk is the risk that the fair value or future cash flows of an exposure will fluctuate because of changes in foreign exchange rates.
-The Company is not exposed to foreign currency risk as there are no financial assets and liabilities denominated in foreign currency.
+Interest rate Risk:

 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The interest rate risk exposure is mainly from changes in floating interest rates.
 The interest rate are disclosed in the respective notes to these financial statement of the Company.

 The Company has compiled the information based on intimations received from the supplier of their status as micro or small enterprises and / or its registration with appropriate authority under Micro, Small and Medium Enterprises Development Act, 2006 ('MSMED Act, 2006').
-The balance due to Micro and Small Enterprises as defined under MSMED Act, 2006 as on March 31, 2024 and March 31, 2023 is Nil.
+The balance due to Micro and Small Enterprises as defined under MSMED Act, 2006 as on March 31, 2025 and March 31, 2024 is 28.55 lakhs and Nil respectively.
 No interest has been paid or payable under MSMED Act, 2006 during the current year and previous corresponding year.

 Operating segments are reported in a manner consistent with the internal reporting provided to the Chief Operating Decision Maker ("CODM") as required under Ind AS 108.
 The CODM is considered to be Board of Directors who makes strategic decisions and is responsible for allocating resources and assessing performance of the operating segments.
-The principle activities of the company comprises "Information Technology Services".
-Accordingly, the company has reportable segments consisting of Information Technology Related Services.
+The principle activities of the company comprises "Information Technology Services", including software development, as well as "EV chargers".
+However, as per the requirements of Indian Accounting Standard (Ind AS) 108 - Operating Segments, the EV chargers business does not meet the quantitative thresholds for separate disclosure as a reportable segment.
+Accordingly, the Company has identified only a single reportable segment, and segment disclosures have been presented on that basis.
 Further, there are no geographical segment to be reported since all the operations are undertaken in India.

 For the purpose of the capital management, capital includes issued equity capital, share premium and money received against share warrents and all other equity reserves attributable to the equity holders of the Company.
 The primary objective of the Company's capital management is to ensure that it maintains a strong credit rating and healthy capital ratios in order to support its business and maximise shareholders' value.